andrealachi/SWG-Documentation/documentation/qgis/datastream.md

 For detailed information on how to initiate edit mode for a custom form, refer to the [Editing Records Through a QGIS Form](./edit_form.md) documentation.

+### Editing Datastream via Child Elements (QGIS Sub‑Forms)
+Editing Datastream records through child elements (sub‑forms embedded in the parent form) is the most reliable and efficient workflow for your INSPIRE Soil GeoPackage.
+It keeps users in context, auto‑populates foreign keys, and mirrors database integrity rules at the point of entry.

+Why “child‑form editing” is the best option for Datastream

+Context‑aware data entry: Working inside the parent form (e.g. Soil Site, Soil Profile, Profile Element or Soil Derived Object) ensures the Datastream receives the correct parent keys without manual copying.
+QGIS relations and their forms are explicitly designed to connect and edit related tables in place.

+Integrity by design: The QGIS relation editor widget exposes dedicated child‑layer controls and honors relationship cardinalities, minimizing orphan data and key mismatches.
+It includes built‑in actions for Add child feature and Save child edits.

 ### REQUIRED fields
 - `id`: primary key (auto-incrementing)